oli-moreau/fedora-ansible/README.md

-# Fedora 37 Workstation with Ansible
+# Fedora 38 Beta Workstation with Ansible
 This is a small Ansible project that quickly set up my Fedora 37 Workstation.
 As I frequently experiment with various OSes, I find this project quite handy during the configuration process.

 In summary, here is what it does: